Machine Learning Essentials: What is Data Annotation?

-One of the stand-out characteristics of Artificial Intelligence (AI) and machine learning technology is its ability to learn, for better or for worse, with each task it performs.
-It’s this continually evolving process that sets AI apart from static, code-dependent software.
+One of the stand-out characteristics of Artificial Intelligence (AI) is its ability to learn, for better or for worse.
+It’s this ongoing effort that distinguishes AI from static, code-dependent software.

-And it’s precisely this ability that makes high-quality annotated data a crucial element in training representative, successful and bias-free AI models.
+It’s also precisely this ability that makes high-quality annotated data a crucial element in training representative, successful, and bias-free AI models.

-Data annotation also plays a part in the larger quality control process of data collection, as well-annotated datasets become ground truth datasets: data that is held up as a gold standard and used to measure the quality of other datasets.
+Data annotation is the process of labeling individual elements of training data (whether text, images, audio, or video) to help machines understand what exactly is in it and what is important.
+This annotated data is then used for model training.
+Data annotation also plays a part in the larger quality control process of data collection, as well—annotated datasets become ground truth datasets: data that is held up as a gold standard and used to measure model performance and the quality of other datasets.

 Teaching Through Data

-The purpose of annotating data is to tell machine learning algorithms exactly what we want them to know.
-As James Whittaker, Evangelist at DefinedCrowd points out in his manifesto, teaching a machine to learn through annotation can be likened to teaching a toddler shapes and colors using flashcards; where the annotations are the flashcards, and annotators are the teacher.
-Give both machines and toddlers the basics, and they’ll take it from there, applying the knowledge in new and, sometimes unexpected, ways.
+The purpose of annotating data is to tell machine learning models exactly what we want them to know.
+Teaching a machine to learn through annotation can be likened to teaching a toddler shapes and colors using flashcards, where the annotations are the flashcards and annotators are the teacher.

-Of course, this is the simplified version of how AI learns.
-In practice, machine learning algorithms need large volumes of correctly annotated data to learn how to perform a task – which can prove a challenge in practice.
-Companies must have the resources and time to collect and label data for their specific use case – sometimes in obscure languages or unique and highly technical domains.
+Of course, this is a simplified example of how AI learns.
+In practice, machine learning models need large volumes of correctly annotated data to learn how to perform a task – which can prove to be a challenge in practice.
+Companies must have the resources to collect and label data for their specific use case—sometimes in a less-resourced language or dialect.

 The Importance of Data Annotation

-Data annotation is especially important when considering the amount of unstructured data that exists in the digital world, in the form of text, images, video and audio.
-By most estimates, unstructured data accounts for anywhere from 80-90% of the data out there.
+Data annotation is especially important when considering the amount of unstructured data that exists in the form of text, images, video, and audio.
+By most estimates, unstructured data accounts for 80% of all data generated.

-Currently, most models are currently trained via structured or supervised learning, which relies on well-annotated data from humans to create training examples.
-It is this lack of structured training data that DefinedCrowd aims to address.
+Currently, most models are trained via supervised learning, which relies on well-annotated data from humans to create training examples.

 Types of Data Annotation